-I am currently an intern at Facebook AI Research, working with Akshara Rai on mobile manipulation for object rearrangement.
+I am currently working part-time at Facebook AI Research with Akshara Rai on mobile manipulation for object rearrangement.

 Previously I worked with Taskin Padir in the Robotics and Intelligent Vehicles Research (RIVeR) lab at Northeastern University.
 There, I led Team Northeastern in mutiple international robotics competitions such as the 2019 RoboCup@Home competition in Sydney, Australia, the 2018 World Robot Summit in Tokyo, Japan, and the Robocup@Home 2018 in Montreal, Canada, where we placed 4th internationally and 1st in the USA.

 I have also had the pleasure of mentoring other students, such as Qian Luo (MS@GT), Simar Kareer (MS@GT), and Marco Delgado (BS@GT) in research projects.

 International Conference on Intelligent Robots and Systems (IROS) 2021

 Dynamics-aware training and evaluation for navigation.
 Demonstrated that trained agents better leveraged the dynamics of the robot to be faster than previous work, both within simulation and in the real world.